TABLE OF CONTENTS

 - Accurately perceiving feelings or situations

-- Demonstrating cognitive flexibility, thinking outside the box
+- Demonstrating cognitive flexibility

 - Conceptualizing situations